 Pregnancy tests are designed to detect a minute amount of this hormone in your urine.
 Modern Pregnancy tests are accurate and reliable and can be performed at the comfort of your home.

 You have a couple of options when it comes to testing for a pregnancy at home.
-The main two options are available in the form of pregnancy test strips which can be also referred to as home pregnancy test (HPT) & HCG tests or our midstream pregnancy sticks can be also called in-stream pregnancy test.
+The main two options are available in Australia are in the form of pregnancy test strips which can also be referred to as home pregnancy test (HPT) & HCG tests, or our midstream pregnancy sticks can also be called in-stream pregnancy tests.

-Although the principle of both the type of tests is the same, the mode in which they are taken varies.
+Although the principle of both types of tests is the same, the mode in which they are taken varies.
 While you dip a pregnancy test strip into a small amount of your collected urine, you need to pee directly on the midstream pregnancy test stick.
-Both the types are equally reliable and there is no difference in their accuracy wither.
-Strip pregnancy tests and the midstream sticks are both equally easy to use, they vary in their cost.
+Both the types are equally reliable, and there is no difference in their accuracy wither.
+Strip pregnancy tests and the midstream sticks are equally easy to use, varying in their cost.